 - (10) Shop tests - (A) Plastic pipes except for piping systems specified in 3 (2) above are to be subjected to the following tests and measurements of dimension after the manufacturer.
 The number of test specimens, testing procedures, results, procedures of measurement of dimension and toler-ance are to be complied with the manufacturer's approved by the Society. - (a) Tensile test - (b) Hydrostatic test of each pipe/fitting(A hydrostatic pressure is to be not less than 1.5 times the nominal pressure).
-Alternatively, where pipe/fittings are not employing hand lay up techniques and are manufactured in accordance with Korean Industrial Standards or equivalent by manufacturer who has an effective quality system accepted by this Society, the hydrostatic pressure test may be carried out in accordance with the standards. - (c) Outside diameter and wall thickness measurements - (d) Ascertainment of uniform quality and no harmful defect - (f) Electric conductivity test(only for pipes required for electric conductivity by specified in 5
+Alternatively, where pipe/fittings are not employing hand lay up techniques and are manufactured in accordance with Korean Industrial Standards or equivalent by manufacturer who has an effective quality system accepted by this Society, the hydrostatic pressure test may be carried out in accordance with the standards. - (c) Outside diameter and wall thickness measurements - (d) Ascertainment of uniform quality and no harmful defect - (f) Electric conductivity test(only for pipes required for electric conductivity by specified in 5 (4) above) - (g) Depending upon the intended application, the Society may require the pressure testing of each pipe/fitting. - (B) For tests and measurements specified in (A), in case where the manufacture has been assessed in accordance with Pt 1, Annex 1-11 of the Guidance, testing items under the Surveyor's attendance may be omitted.
+In this case, the Society's surveyor may require submission of the test results.

-(4) above) - (g) Depending upon the intended application, the Society may require the pressure testing of each pipe/fitting. - (B) For tests and measurements specified in (A), in case where the manufacture has been assessed in accordance with Pt 1, Annex 1-11 of the Guidance, testing items under the Surveyor's attendance may be omitted.
-In this case, the Society's surveyor may require submission of the test results. - (11) Testing after installation on board - (A) Piping systems for essential services are to be subjected to a test pressure not less than 1.5 times the design pressure or 0.4 MPa whichever is greater. - (B) Piping systems for non-essential services are to be checked for leakage under operational conditions. - (C) For piping required to be electrically conductive, earthing is to be checked and random resistance testing is to be conducted.
+(11) Testing after installation on board

+- (A) Piping systems for essential services are to be subjected to a test pressure not less than 1.5 times the design pressure or 0.4 MPa whichever is greater.
+Notwithstanding the requirement above, the requirement in 6.(11).(B) of Annex 5-6 may be applied to open ended pipes (drains, effluent, etc.). - (B) Piping systems for non-essential services are to be checked for leakage under operational conditions. - (C) For piping required to be electrically conductive, earthing is to be checked and random resistance testing is to be conducted.